opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ## Creating or associating alerting monitors from within visualizations

-To create a monitor through a visualization, you have two options: create a new monitor or associate an existing monitor.
+To create a monitor through a visualization, you have two options: create a new monitor or associate an existing monitor with a visualization.
 Choose the option that meets your use case.

 By default, when you create an alert monitor workflow using OpenSearch Dashboards, you are presented with a menu-driven interface.
 This interface provides a range of options that are displayed in full screen, in pop-ups, in pull-downs, or in dropdowns.
 These options are used to define the metrics that can be monitored, set thresholds, customize triggers that automate workflows, and generate actions when conditions are met.